-What once was a blog ‘housed’ at Wright State University in Ohio is now a portal covering ebook and econtent views and news not just in the United States but around the world and serving as a repository of not just press releases related to the evolution of book and content in digital content but also opinion pieces by industry insiders, and promotion and celebration of global initiatives raising awareness of the benefits of ebooks and digital literacy inside and beyond the confines of institutions of learning.
+What once was a blog ‘housed’ at Wright State University in Ohio is now and portal covering ebook and econtent views and news not just in the United States but around the world and serving as a repository of not just press releases related to the evolution of book and content in digital content but also opinion pieces by industry insiders, and promotion and celebration of global initiatives raising awareness of the benefits of ebooks and digital literacy inside and beyond the confines of institutions of learning.
+No Shelf Required is an LLC.

-As the No Shelf Required portal (as well as organization of the same name) continues to expand its horizons, new contributors come on board regularly, including Michael Rogers, a regular columnist for NSR (see his column This week in Literature and Arts) who also reviews audiobooks and other media, including web sites, ebook platforms, and other electronic sources; Ari Sigal, who reviews free resources online in his weekly Free Content Alert posts (he is also the resident librarian and helps all other contributors with their research), Francisca Goldsmith, an audiobook columnist and advocate for audio literacy who contributes opinion pieces on the importance of Reading by Ear; and Peyton Stafford, a publishing industry veteran working with libraries and library vendors as well as consulting independent authors, who makes weekly journeys into the world of indie authorship and the point where it meets libraries in his column Indies in the Library.
+As the No Shelf Required portal (as well as organization of the same name) continues to expand its horizons, new contributors come on board regularly, including Michael Rogers, a regular columnist for NSR (see his column This week in Literature and Arts) who also reviews audiobooks and other media, including web sites, ebook platforms, and other electronic sources; Ari Sigal, who reviews free resources online in his Free Content Alert posts (he is also the resident librarian and helps all other contributors with their research), Francisca Goldsmith, an audiobook columnist and advocate for audio literacy who contributes opinion pieces on the importance of Reading by Ear; and Peyton Stafford, a publishing industry veteran working with libraries and library vendors as well as consulting independent authors, who makes weekly journeys into the world of indie authorship and the point where it meets libraries in his column Indies in the Library.

 NSR is also in an exclusive partnership with BlueInk Review and highlights reviews of independently published ebooks, selected for NSR by BlueInk editors each Wednesday.